brantr/brantr.github.io/_posts/blog/2017-07-26-hyades-service-requests.md

 	- Enter your name, email address, and phone number.
 	- Under Affiliation, click "Other (Please specify below)".
 	- Under "How can we help you?" type in "Ticket For Astrophysics Cluster Support" along with a description of the issue.
 A ticket will be logged and more information can be provided as necessary.

+Please feel free to note in the ticket that it can be assigned to brant@ucsc.edu.